Content

 What Is the Best Time to Take Propranolol?

-The optimal time to take propranolol depends on the purpose of its administration:
+The optimal time to take propranolol depends on why you’re taking it.

-• Situational anxiety.
-For those taking propranolol for situational anxiety, like before a performance or public speaking, it is usually recommended to take the medication 30-60 minutes before the event.
+• Situational Anxiety: If you’re taking propranolol for situational anxiety, like before a performance or public speaking, it is usually recommended to take the medication 30 to 60 minutes before the event.

 How Long Is Propranolol Usually Taken for Anxiety?